hashkrish/vm-tasks/practice_2.5/README.md

 Remember that:
 - Initially you may not find any file.
-- The files are automatically created when you run ` synchro preval `.
+- The files are automatically created when you run ` synchro eval `.
 - The same strategy is followed for most of the practice problems.
 - You can create dummy files to check for yourself if your script works.